You can also order this Christmas cake through my food voyageur shop

 Melon candy/ pumpkin preserve/ puhul dosi

-Candied ginger, raisins, sultana. semolina, Jam, glace cherries and all other staple ingredients listed in the recipe.
+Raisins, sultana, Jam, glace cherries and all other staple ingredients that are listed in the recipe.
 I prefer to use Jam made in Australia as it is less sweet than the Sri Lankan strawberry jam.

 How to cut the fruits for the Sri Lankan Christmas cake?